-We know the wider community has new, innovative ideas and ‘lived experience’ and we are keen to hear them.
-Input received through this stage of community engagement will inform the next stage.
+We know the wider community has new, innovative ideas and ‘lived experience’ that can help tackle climate change.
+Ideas that we received throughout this period of consultation will inform the next stage of this work.
 The final strategy will be accompanied by a five year implementation plan to turn the long-term vision into short-term actions that are adaptive to change.

 About the Strategy